6 Ways to Get Discounted (or Free) Spotify Premium

 If your family loves Spotify, too, consider the Spotify Premium Family membership, which includes all the features of the premium version for $16.99 per month.

 You can have up to six people who live at the same address under the same family account.
 Each family member has their own private premium account and if they already use Spotify, they can keep all of their saved music, playlists, and recommendations.

 If you and five people split the cost of an account, you’ll only pay a tad over $3.00 per month for a premium Spotify subscription.

 When you search for Spotify deals and hacks, you may come across websites that promise other ways to score the premium version for free.
 They may look real, but you risk downloading viruses to your device.

 One common scam includes downloading an app that will give you access to Spotify Premium for free.
 This app can also install spyware or malware when you download it.
 These programs can steal your personal information or cause your phone or tablet to crash.

-You should also watch for phishing emails that claim to offer a free Spotify subscription.
+You should also watch for phishing emails that claim to offer free Spotify subscription codes.
 Be suspicious of any email that promises to give you an amazing Spotify deal but still needs your credit card or login information.